Skaryszew: History

+On September 8, 1939, Skaryszew was bombed by the Luftwaffe.
+The war and German occupation brought destruction to the town, and its Jewish residents were murdered in the Holocaust.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.
+In June 1944, the Germans carried out a public execution of Polish scouts, members of the Grey Ranks resistance organization (see Nazi crimes against the Polish nation).

 Horse markets

 According to some sources, first horse market at Skaryszew took place in 1432.
 In 1633, King Władysław IV Vasa allowed the markets to be organized on the first Monday after Ash Wednesday, which usually is in mid-March.
 This tradition has been kept until today.
 During the 2012 horse market, members of several anti-cruelty organizations protested, claiming that horses are not treated properly by their owners, and those animals which are not sold, are in many cases killed for meat.